 Simranpreet Anand: Living With The Eternal

 Simranpreet Anand’s latest body of work weighs the spiritual significance of sacred materials against the costs and modes of their mass production.
 Working from a Sikh perspective, her installation of ceremonial fabrics, lenticular prints, and embroidered photographs considers the notion of the “eternal” in terms of religious significance, as well as the synthetic nature of products manufactured to last forever.
-Collapsing commercial and domestic spaces, her exhibition at The Polygon Gallery will feature a living room — with custom wallpaper, a couch, and a television — beside the Gallery’s gift shop, probing multivalent ideas of worship, value, and sustainability in the 21st century.
+Collapsing commercial and domestic spaces, her exhibition at The Polygon Gallery features a living room — with custom wallpaper, a couch, and a television — beside the Gallery’s gift shop, probing multivalent ideas of worship, value, and sustainability in the 21st century.

 About the artist

 Simranpreet Anand is an artist, curator and cultural worker creating and working between the unceded territories of the Kwantlen, Katzie, and Semiahmoo peoples (Surrey, BC) and the traditional territories of the Kalapuya people (Eugene, OR).
 Her art practice is informed by familial and community histories, often engaging materials and concepts drawn from the histories of Punjab and the Punjabi diaspora, and their disruption by global capitalism, colonialism and migration.
 Anand is a faculty member in Visual Arts at Lane Community College.
 She holds an MFA in Visual Arts from the University of Michigan, and a BFA with Honours from the University of British Columbia.
+She is the winner of the 2022 Philip B. Lind Prize for Emerging Artists.

 Opening Celebration on Sunday, April 19